simplyatul/go-samples/README.md

-# go-samples
+# Go/Golang Sample Programs
-Golang sample codes
+As the name suggests...